Cleaning Awnings and Outdoor Umbrellas with Powerizer Complete.

 We brag that Powerizer is not just a detergent for household cleaning.
 Over the years it has proven to be effective in cutting through grease and dirt in a mechanics shop and removing hair dye from flooring in a beauty salon.
 So today these instructions for cleaning Awnings and Outdoor Umbrellas should come as no surprise.
 The fantastic thing is Powerizer has no harmful dyes and fillers and no harsh chemicals.
 Rest assured knowing the soap runoff isn't going to cause a toxic plume in your outdoor space.

 Patio season is here.
 The real work in this task in cleaning Awnings and your Umbrella is being able to safely reach the surfaces you intend to clean.
 Whenever possible bring the work down to where you can keep two feet on the ground and if you can't have a spotter or a sturdy ladder.
 The process for cleaning will be similar for both.
-A pre-treat, then wash using a Powerizer Ultra Plush Microfiber Cloth or brush when necessary and finishing with a rinse with plain water.
+A pre-treat, then wash using a microfiber towel or brush when necessary and finishing with a rinse with plain water.

 Here is what you will need.